 Test Planning- Genus Product Development Process provisions multiple types of testing processes based on the lifecycle stage of the project viz. unit testing, integration testing, validation/customer acceptance testing.
 The project, after careful consideration of the impact on product quality and schedule constraints may choose to modify, append, eliminate and/or merge any or all of the above.
 Validation/Customer Acceptance testing is mandatory and must be conducted.
 However, a project may choose to do the same less formally in case of, for example, internal productivity/debugging tools development.

-Configuration and Data Management- Identify the tools for Storage and Retrieval of Configurable Items.
-Suggested tools are:

-Enterprise Project Management Tool (EPM) for storing and version controlling of the project related documents.

-Visual Source Safe for storing and version controlling of the Source Code.

-Subversion for storing and version controlling of the project related documents.

-Subversion for storing and version controlling of the Source Code, Schematic, Layout, Mechanical drawings.

-The use of any combination of the above tools is a tailorable option that must be clearly spelled out in the plan for the project.

 Design